 The control panel has labels or markings that identify each standard function and its operations.
+The panel has the capacity for two options, an indicator light for a filter bypassed condition and a switch to operate a strobe light.
 Make sure you are familiar with the control panel in your unit.

 The labeling/marking scheme is straight-forward and identifies a function and its operations.
-For example, look at the figure below and find the PUMP switch and its ON operation.
-The marking identifies the function (PUMP).
-When you want to enable the pump, for example, you MOVE the PUMP switch to the ON position and the switch light comes on.
+For example, look at the figure below and find the PUMP ON switch and its ON operation.
+The marking identifies the function (PUMP ON) and its operation (ON).
+When you want to enable the pump, for example, you MOVE the PUMP ON switch to the ON position.